What is Shock?

 - Physiological causes of shock are the heart failing to pump (heart attack or heart failure).

-- Loss of blood volume or vessels dilating creating a vascular container capacity that is too great to be filled by available blood.
+- Loss of blood volume or vessels dilating creates a vascular container capacity that is too great to be filled by available blood.
 This may be due to excessive bleeding or dehydration.

 Want to learn different types of shock quickly?
 Check this Shock Explained in 120 Seconds with an Easy Video Animation